vespa-engine/documentation/documentation/lightgbm.md

 }
 ```

-Here, we specify that the model `lightgbm_model.json` is applied to all
+Here, we specify that the model `lightgbm_model.json` (directly under the
-documents matching a query which uses rank-profile `classify`.
-One important
+`models` directory) is applied to all documents matching a query which uses
-issue to consider is how to map features in the model to features that are
+rank-profile `classify`.
+One important issue to consider is how to map features
-available for Vespa to use in ranking.
+in the model to features that are available for Vespa to use in ranking.

 Take a look at the JSON file dumped from the example above: